openid/fapi/fapi-2_0-security-profile.md

  1. shall only send `client_id` and `request_uri` request parameters to the authorization endpoint (all other authorization request parameters are sent in the pushed authorization request according to [@!RFC9126]);
  1. if using [@!OIDC], should not use nonce parameter values longer than 64 characters.

-**NOTE 1:** The recommended restrictions on the nonce parameter value length is to aid interopability.
+**NOTE 1:** The recommended restrictions on the nonce parameter value length is to aid interoperability.

 ### Requirements for resource servers